Revelation 9-16. One Third of Mankind are killed. Sixth Trumpet Judgment.

 Does it sound like God has something planned for the rest of mankind, or is God giving the rest another chance to turn from their sin and call on Christ to be saved.

-This last and final trumpet judgment is the final woe.
-However, it is not really a judgment per se.
-In this judgment, we are shown that heaven is beginning to rejoice because they know the end is very near.
+In the seventh judgment we are shown that heaven is beginning to rejoice because they know the end is very near.